 Learn about different geometrical shapes and sizes here in BYJU’S and also download its app to get personalized and interesting videos.

-What is the relationship of the volume of the cube to its edge length?
+What is the formula of volume of cube?